-Regardless of the overall replacement cost, keep in mind that most insurance policies will not up your premiums just for a glass claim.
+Regardless of the overall replacement cost, keep in mind that most insurance policies will not raise your premiums just for a glass claim.
 Most will, however, attempt to provide repairs for the damage first, before resorting to a full replacement.
 This is simply a matter of an expert filling the chip or broken area with resin.

 How to Report Glass Damage to Your Insurance Company

 If you need to file a class damage claim with your insurance company, you can generally file your claim online, or you can call your insurance agent directly.
-You’ll want to double check your policy to make sure that the damages are covered in your specific plan.
+You’ll want to double-check your policy to make sure that the damages are covered in your specific plan.